juanmeleiro/registrar/BACKLOG.md

 # BACKLOG

+- Write checklists
   - List the Registrar's duties and relevant rules
+- Write command `check`
+  - Use check-jsonschema
 - Add graph with the number of players to website
+- Add configuration to disable integration with mail client.
+- Make date commands parse email date values

 ## Ditch neomutt